sydcanem/bootstrap-contextmenu/README.md

 Call the context menu via JavaScript:

-`$('.context').contextmenu({target:'#context-menu', before:function(e,element,target){return true;} })`
+    $('.context').contextmenu({
+      target:'#context-menu',
+      before: function(e,element) {
+        // execute code before context menu if shown },
+      onItem: function(e, element) {
+        // execute on menu item selection
+      }
+    })

 `target` is the equivalent of the `data-target` attribute.
 It identifies the html that will be displayed.
-Without it, you will not get a context menu.

 `before` is a function that is called before the context menu is displayed.
-If this function returns false, the context menu will not be displayed It is passed three parameters,
+If this function returns false, the context menu will not be displayed.
+It is passed two parameters,

-  `e` - the original event.
-(You can do an `e.preventDefault()` to cancel the browser event) `element` - the element where the event was set `target` - the context menu
+  - `e` - the original event.
+(You can do an `e.preventDefault()` to cancel the browser event)
+  - `element` - the element where the event was set

+`onItem` - function to be called when a menu item in contextmenu is clicked.
+Useful when you want to execute a specific function when an item is clicked.
+It is passed two parameters,

+  - `e` - the click event.
+  - `element` - the element of the menu item

 Example
 -------